Tactile-based Object Retrieval From Granular Media: Introduction

-Our quantitative real-robot experiments show that \OURS consistently achieves success rates higher than 60\% on a majority of objects from both its training set (seven objects), and testing set (six additional objects not seen during training).
-In additional testing, we also show promising early results on an extended set of 22 objects, including rigid, deformable, and articulated objects with various complex shapes.
+\modifiedtext{1-1}{Our quantitative real-robot experiments show that \OURS achieves success rates of 54\% and 63\% on its training set (seven objects) and testing set (six additional objects not seen during training), respectively.} In additional testing, we also show promising early results on an extended set of 22 objects, including rigid, deformable, and articulated objects with various complex shapes.
 Our extensive experiments in both simulation and on the real robot show that our method is more robust to sensor noise and achieves a higher success rate compared to baselines.